Claude Code Hooks¶

 Example¶

-The following settings.json snippet shows three hooks that together enforce a non-negotiable rule set: block dangerous shell commands before execution, auto-format Python files after every Write or Edit, and save a progress snapshot when the session ends.
+This settings.json snippet shows three hooks that enforce one non-negotiable rule set: block dangerous shell commands before they run, auto-format Python files after every Write or Edit, and save a progress snapshot when the session ends.

 {